mr-johnroberts/cgt-wp-gen-calculator/README.md

 - Easy integration via shortcode.
 - Responsive design that fits any theme.
 - Customizable UI through CSS.
-- Backend options for setting custom tax rules and calculations.
+- Backend options are available to set the custom appliance fields and default wattages.
 - Real-time result updates with AJAX.

 ## Installation